Updated on September 23, 2024

 • Inability to meet social, work, or educational responsibilities

-If someone has developed a psychological or physical addiction to Adderall, they will experience withdrawal symptoms when they stop using the medication.
+If someone has developed a psychological or physical addiction to Adderall, they will potentially experience withdrawal symptoms when they stop using the medication.

 Adderall withdrawal symptoms include: